streetchief/Hyper-Computer-Science/README.md

 This is a collection of resources and explanations I have created, coallated, and collected over time to assist in my Computer Science education and career in development.

+Many people have shared with me, and I am sharing with you.

+Apologies for the lack of credits.

 Eventually I hope to create something simliar to the following incredible resources:

 [Hyper-Physics](http://hyperphysics.phy-astr.gsu.edu/hbase/hframe.html)